tamdaz/crygen/docs/index.md

 ## Contributing

-If you find issues with this shard or have suggestions, feel free to open an issue or submit a pull request on Github.
+If you find issues/inconsistencies with this shard or have suggestions, feel free to open an issue or submit a pull request on Github.